mlabs-haskell/covenant/STANDARDS.md

 For all other libraries, there are few, if any, guarantees of stability.
 Thus, they should be 'locked' to a specific version, to ensure that behaviour continues to make sense.

+## GHC

+The latest three versions of GHC MUST be supported; this MUST be noted in the `tested-with` field of the Cabal file for the project.

+### Justification

+GHC as a tool changes a lot from release to release.
+This isn't just true of the compiler itself (as we often gain new features which are rarely, if ever, backported), but of the libraries it ships with (`base` and boot libraries), which are often incompatibly different with previous versions.
+Thus, _some_ kind of support window is essential, or it becomes difficult to maintain, or even make any decisions about what to support.

+The latest three GHC versions provide a good balance between allowing the most current features of the language, while also providing an older fallback for those who might need an older release due to dependencies not having migrated yet.

 ## CI